IvoGoman/linked-open-beerio-service/README.md

 This service creates SPARQL queries based on the requests send by beerio, our chatbot on api.ai.
 The result of these queries is then put into a format that can be displayed to the user.

+## How to use
+- python3 ServiceEndpoint.py
+- make sure that port 5000 is open, as the webhook communicates via this port

 ## Intents Implemented
 - getBeerByStyle(beer-style)
 - getBeerByBrewery(brewery-name)